Soviet Union

 Even then, when many of Soviet aircraft had already been burnt on the airfields, some commanders still did nothing because of the threat of severe penalties for any provocations against the Germans.
 Any display of personal initiative by a commander or voluntarily-made orders were forbidden under threat of tribunal These prohibitions also applied to Yakushin, who notwithstanding orders, risked his own life attempting to save aircraft.

-In July 1941, Major Yakushin was appointed as a superior of one of the AF sectors of Moscow and later he became Deputy Commander of the 6 IAP.
+In July 1941, mayor Yakushin was appointed as a superior of one of the AF sectors of Moscow and later he became Deputy Commander of the 6 IAP.

 He finished the war as commander of the 215 IAD.
-Included in this division was the 8 IAP under the command of another veteran from Spain, A. S. Osipenko.
+Included in this division was the 8 IAP under the command of another veteran from Spain, Aleksandr Osipenko.
 The 215 IAD operated over East Prussia during 1944.

 After the war, he served in several command posts.

-Mikhail Yakushin retired from Air Force with the rank of General Major.
+Mikhail Yakushin retired from Air Force with the rank of general mayor.

 He passed away in Moscow on 5 July 1999.